tkhq/docs/docs/documentation/api-overview/errors.md

 ---
 ### api operations disabled
 Common causes:
-- This error occurs if Turnkey disables API operations globally.
+- Turnkey has disabled API operations globally.

-Troubleshooting Tips:
+Troubleshooting tips:
 - This situation will only happen in the most extreme case and should not be something you need to worry about.
 ---
 ### this organization cannot execute activities because it is over its allotted quota.
 Please reach out to the Turnkey team (help@turnkey.com) for more information.
 Common causes:
-- This error could occur if you have exceeded your monthly signing quota.
+- You have exceeded your monthly signing quota.
 The first 25 signatures a month are free for "free" users.
-- This error could occur if you have reach a resource limit on a particular resource.
+- You have reached a resource limit on a particular resource.
 You can find out about our resource limits [here](../getting-started/resource-limits.md).

-Troubleshooting Tips:
+Troubleshooting tips:
 - If you need to increase your signature limit take a look at our [pricing page](https://www.turnkey.com/pricing) and contact us at help@turnkey.com!
+- Resource limits are imposed globally and cannot be increased, speak with our team at help@turnkey.com to understand how to better integrate Turnkey with your system to utilize Turnkey to its highest potential.
 ---
 ### this sub-organization cannot execute activities because its parent is over its allotted quota.
 Please reach out to the Turnkey team (help@turnkey.com) for more information.
 Common causes:
-Common causes:
-- This error could occur if you have exceeded your monthly signing quota.
+- You have exceeded your monthly signing quota.
 The first 25 signatures a month are free for "free" users.
-- This error could occur if you have reach a resource limit on a particular resource.
+- You have reached a resource limit on a particular resource.
 You can find out about our resource limits [here](../getting-started/resource-limits.md).

-Troubleshooting Tips:
+Troubleshooting tips:
 - If you need to increase your signature limit take a look at our [pricing page](https://www.turnkey.com/pricing) and contact us at help@turnkey.com!
+- Resource limits are imposed globally and cannot be increased, speak with our team at help@turnkey.com to understand how to better integrate Turnkey with your system to utilize Turnkey to its highest potential.
 ---
 ### this organization cannot execute activities because it has been rate limited.
 Please reach out to the Turnkey team (help@turnkey.com) for more information.
 Common causes:
-- This error occurs if you have exceeded your rate limit.
+- You have exceeded your rate limit.
 We need to maintain a per-customer rate limit to ensure that the service we provide to all of our customers service can be exceptional.

-Troubleshooting Tips:
+Troubleshooting tips:
 - If you are interested in increasing your rate limit reach out to us at help@turnkey.com!
 ---
 ### this sub-organization cannot execute activities because its parent has been rate limited.
 Please reach out to the Turnkey team (help@turnkey.com) for more information.
 Common causes:
-- This error occurs if you have exceeded your rate limit.
+- You have exceeded your rate limit.
 We need to maintain a per-customer rate limit to ensure that the service we provide to all of our customers service can be exceptional.

-Troubleshooting Tips:
+Troubleshooting tips:
 - If you are interested in increasing your rate limit reach out to us at help@turnkey.com!
 ---
 ### request not authorized
 Common causes:
-- This error occurs when a user that created a request is not allowed to complete the action that was requested.
+- A user that created a request is not allowed to complete the action that was requested.
 - For example a parent-organization trying to create a wallet within a sub-organization that does not have a delegated access API key.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Confirm that you are using the correct credentials for the request you are making.
 - Confirm that all necessary [policies](../concepts/policy-management/Policy-overview.md) are in place so that the action that is requested can be performed.
 ---
 ### no valid authentication signature found for request
 Common causes:
-- This error occurs if no signature, or [stamp](../api-overview/stamps.md), is attached to a request.
+- No signature, or [stamp](../api-overview/stamps.md), is attached to a request.
 All requests made to Turnkey's api must be stamped so that Turnkey can authenticate and authorize the user who performed the request.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Take a look at the page on [stamps](../api-overview/stamps.md) to get some inforamtion about stamps, what they are, and how they are created.
 - At a base level our SDK's abstract away the complicated stamping process for you.
 [Here](https://github.com/tkhq/sdk/tree/main/examples) are some example projects with our JS/TS SDK to get you started!
 ---
 ### could not find public key in organization
 Common causes:
-- This occurs if the public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
+- The public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
 This means that a request was formatted properly, but the authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### failed while looking up public key in parent organization
 Common causes:
-- This occurs if the public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
+- The public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
 This means that a request was formatted properly, but the authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### could not find public key in organization or its parent organization
 Common causes:
-- This occurs if the public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
+- The public key corresponding to the signature in a stamp is not found in the organization the request is targeting.
 This means that a request was formatted properly, but the authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### could not verify WebAuthN signature
 Common causes:
-- This error occurs when the signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
+- The signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
 Again this means the request is formatted properly, but the authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### credential ID could not be found in organization or its parent organization
 Common causes:
-- This error occurs when Turnkey cannot translate a public key obtained from a stamp that was created with a WebAuthn authenticator to a parent organization or one of its corresponding sub-organizations that the request was made for.
+- Turnkey cannot translate a public key obtained from a stamp that was created with a WebAuthn authenticator to a parent organization or one of its corresponding sub-organizations that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### public key could not be found in organization or its parent organization
 Common causes:
-- This error occurs when Turnkey cannot translate a public key obtained from a stamp to a parent organization or one of its corresponding sub-organizations that the request was made for.
+- Turnkey cannot translate a public key obtained from a stamp to a parent organization or one of its corresponding sub-organizations that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticators to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### more than one suborg associated with a credential ID
 Common causes:
 - This error occurs for requests like [whoami](https://docs.turnkey.com/api#tag/Sessions/operation/GetWhoami).
 In particular this request tries to go backwards from the stamp to the public key then to a corresponding sub-orgnaization under a parent organization.
 If there are multiple sub-organizations with the same public key corresponding to an authenticator it is unknown who is initiating that particular request without more context.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Inlcude the sub-organization ID in the whoami request body.
 - Avoid including the same authenticator in multiple sub-organizations
 ---